Smart money habits will help you reach your financial goals, with patience.

-When you adjust your money mindset to fit the mold of the wealthy, you’ll handle your money more carefully, decrease how much you spend, and increase your savings rate.
+When you adjust your money mindset to match the wealthy, you’ll handle your money more carefully, decrease how much you spend, and increase your savings rate.

 Distaste for Consumer Debt

-Consumer debt is a primary detriment to building wealth.
-This includes credit card debt, personal loans, car payments, or excessive utilization of home equity.
+Consumer debt is a detriment to building wealth.
+This includes credit card debt, personal loans, car payments, or excessive home equity utilization.

 Borrowing to acquire stuff is much worse than acquiring with cash.